cliosight/Docs/Spec.md

 One question that might arise is,
 **<i>Why is it not better to convert each individual part of a JSON to an instruction for an LLM to generate the code in a preferred programming language?** </i>
-The answer to this is, even with meticulously crafted prompts, it is not always easy to describe the fine details of each database relation that may co-exist in a sophisticated application design.
+The answer to this is, even with meticulously crafted prompts, it is not always easy to describe the fine details of database relations that may co-exist in a sophisticated application design.
 With UI and automation code defined individually there is a simpler modular structure for the end goal.
 Changes can be done right in the config because it interprets exactly the way a user wants.
 Having said that, the same framework can be generalized for other programming requirements in the future.

 ## Email Notification <a name="email"></a>
 Using our email notifications, users will be able to send a max of 100 emails to valid email ids for free.